appscode-cloud/offline-license-server/README.md

 ## List of products

+ - kubedb-enterprise
  - kubedb-community
-- kubedb-enterprise
+ - stash-enterprise
  - stash-community
-- stash-enterprise
+ - kubevault-enterprise
  - kubevault-community
-- kubevault-enterprise
+ - kubeform-enterprise
  - kubeform-community
+ - voyager-enterprise
+ - voyager-community
+ - console-enterprise
+ - auditor-enterprise
-- kubeform-enterprise
+ - panopticon-enterprise

 ## Email Address Requirements

 You must provide a valid non-disposable email to acquire license.
 For Enterprise products, you must provide a valid work email to acquire license.

 ## API Reference

+License issuing process can be automated in 2 steps:

-### Register Email
+### 1. Register Email

+This is an one time set up step where you register with a valid email address.
 Make the api call below with a valid email address.
 We are going to email you a token for the License server.

 ```bash
 curl -d "email=***" -X POST https://license-issuer.appscode.com/register
 ```

-### Issue License
+### 2. Issue License

+Now every time you need a new license, use the token from the previous step to make an api call to our license server.
 You can use the `{email, token}` to issue license using `curl` from command line.
 In the example below replace `***` with an actual token you have received in the email.

 ```bash
 # pass request body as application/x-www-form-urlencoded